bitspook/spammers/README.md

 *	Python [BeautifulSoup](http://www.crummy.com/software/BeautifulSoup) library (<code>pip install bs4</code>)

 ###Status###
-Was working till push date
+Was working till push date.
+Fails when touches protected pages.
+This can be avoided but I didn't do it.
+'Cause the purpose is demonstration of BeautifulSoup (moreover, it fails after getting through about 2000 pages, extracting about 1600 swf links, which is enough for task at hand).